Exploring Suva Attractions on foot

 Nearby you will also find the Village 6 Cinemas, the art deco Regal Cinema (now a restaurant), the Suva Handicraft Centre, international restaurants and pubs, Suva Museum, Suva Olympic Swimming Pool, Suva Flea market and other landmarks.

 The good news is that you can see most everything on foot by yourself or with the assistance of Peter Sipeli who’s Guided Walks offers an excellent private tour.

 Suva attractions are manifold but keep in mind, you’ll want to see them on foot.
 Most of it can be seen in one day.
 You need not be an Olympic athlete to take a walking tour, but the heat – especially for those not used to it – can make a stroll around Suva seem arduous.
-Your tour will primarly consist of a stroll down Victoria Parade, the heart of town.

 The true historical center of Suva is the Triangle, but those visitors who have seen it now would not have recognized it a century ago.
 Then it was a small lagoon fed by a creek coming down Pratt Street.

 As was most of the land on the seaside of Victoria Parade, it was filled in, and it now serves as a small park, with a bench under the ivi tree at the apex, and (especially on ship days) a row of handicraft vendors at the base.
 Unfortunately the venerable tree sustained enormous damage during Tropical Cyclone Ana in January of 2021 but survived in diminished form.
 It’s hoped that someday it will return to its former glory.

 Inside the triangle is what is usually called a “historic marker,” and it is an unusual one, for three of the four inscriptions are wrong, even if only slightly so: